mino-38/prop/README.md

 The -nc and -nb options cannot be used together.

 ## For options not listed here
-Use the -h and --help options to display help.
+Use the -h and --help options to see help message.
 Please refer to the help page, which includes the options listed here.

 # Where to save history, logs, and cache